-Applicants, whose proposed research will involve Indigenous Peoples, please consult Ethics of Health Research Involving First Nations, Inuit and Métis People.
+Applicants, whose proposed research will involve First Nations, Inuk (Inuit) and Métis Peoples, must ensure to work and engage with Indigenous communities in a meaningful and culturally safe way.
+Please, also consult Ethics of Health Research Involving First Nations, Inuit and Métis People.